DEVSMSM/Partner-Bot-V14/README.md

 # Features
-1.Bot Will Just Advertising Link Servers.
+- Bot Will Just Advertising Link Servers.
-2.Bot Work With Out Admin Permission.
+- Bot Work With Out Admin Permission.
-3.Bot Reply Users in any Chat If They Asked For Advertising.
+- Bot Reply Users in any Chat If They Asked For Advertising.